aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 - **2 year rule** : If you stick to something for 2 years, no matter what, doing it consistently, you WILL BECOME GOOD AT IT.
 - **2 day rule**: Never miss 2 days in a row
 - **2 minute rule** : If procrastinating on something, only do it for 2 minutes.
 It only takes 2 minutes to see meaningful progress.

+**Rule of 2-7-30**

+This rule uses spaced-repetition principles to ensure you commit any topic to your long term memory.

+1. Review a topic after 2 days
+2. Review a topic after 7 days
+3. Review a topic after 30 days

 **Have consistency**